TruptiAgrawal/codeRealms/README.md

-# 🎮 GameDev Learning Platform
+# 🎮 GameDev Learning Platform - CODEREALMS

 A gamified learning platform that transforms coding education into an engaging RPG-like experience.
 Built with Streamlit, this platform helps developers level up their skills through quests, achievements, and interactive challenges.